matt-lewton9/Portfolio-Website/_design/wrappieScrappie.md

 ## Recovery

 Wrappie's recovery is a single stage main chute that is deployed by a timed ejection charge at apogee.
 On deployment, the nosecone separates, pulling the main chute from the recovery bay.
-The parachute, nosecone, and rocket are connected by a 3-way swivel .
+The parachute, nosecone, and rocket are connected by a 3-way swivel.
 The 3d printed bulkheads, threads and steel eyebolts were tested with static loads to support up to 80 Gs of deceleration on deployment.
 This is a very simple recovery system, and I understand that the rocket will drift significantly on descent.
 However, I will be crushed if I lose this rocket, so I decided to keep it simple stupid.

 ## Fins

-The fins are .060" thick 3d prints, reinforced by 3 layers of fiberglass on each side.
+The fins are 0.060" thick 3d prints, reinforced by 3 layers of fiberglass on each side.
 They are secured to the rocket with epoxy surface filets.
 I did not do through-wall fins, since I want the motor housing to be replaceable.
 I originally intended to add a tip to tip fiberglass layup, but the fins are already very stiff and secure, and tip to tip layups are difficult, heavy, and expensive.

 <div style="display:flex; justify-content:center; align-items:center; flex-wrap:wrap;">